- The Phoenician Rising

 Early in the 1900’s, a small frame house stood at the base of Camelback Mountain.
 Through the eyes of a passing artist, it was envisioned as an elegant abode.
 The painter, Jessie Benton Evans, purchased the property, including 40 acres of surrounding desert, and began renovating the house to suit her taste.
 Ms. Evans gave 12 acres to her son and daughter-in-law, who built a unique adobe house on the land in 1926, expanding it over the years to accommodate visitors for tea, and eventually, overnight guests.

 mud house.
 Today, Jokake Inn stands just inside the grounds of The Phoenician as a symbol of the hospitality of the old Southwest.

-The Phoenician: An Historical Perspective
+The Phoenician: A Historical Perspective

-It was not Keating’s intent to make The Phoenician indigenous to its environment.
-Instead, his goal was to create a luxury property, incorporating only the finest materials to make The Phoenician a true work of art.
-For example, white marble was imported from Carrera, Italy, for the lobby; the ceiling was etched in 24-karat gold, and 11 rare Steinway pianos, which grace the hallways, the presidential suites and The Thirsty Camel Lounge, were purchased.
+Keating’s goal was to create a luxury property, incorporating only the finest materials to make the resort a true work of art.
+White marble was imported from Carrera, Italy, for the lobby; the ceiling was etched in 24-karat gold and 11 rare Steinway pianos, which graced the hallways, the presidential suites and the Thirsty Camel Lounge, were purchased.
 In addition, workers from the Island Kingdom of Tonga were hired to create the lush tropical landscape that complements the resort’s Sonoran backdrop.
-Regardless of Keating’s original intent to be anything but “indigenous,” The Phoenician naturally is, due to its landmark 250-acre location, name and mythical bird logo that mirrors the city of Phoenix.
+Regardless of Keating’s original intent to be anything but “indigenous,” The Phoenician naturally is, due to its landmark 254-acre location, name and mythical bird logo that mirrors the city of Phoenix.

-For their authentic desert surroundings and lush scenery, both Jokake Inn and The Phoenician have hosted numerous film and television productions.
-Perhaps one of the best known is the movie “Raising Arizona,” starring Nicholas Cage, which featured Jokake Inn.
+For their natural desert surroundings and lush scenery, both Jokake Inn and The Phoenician have hosted numerous film and television productions.
+One of the best known is the movie “Raising Arizona,” starring Nicholas Cage, which featured Jokake Inn.
 The Phoenician has also been the subject of such programs as “Lifestyles of the Rich & Famous” and “Luxury Getaways” on the Travel Channel.